Ramtheman/profile/README.md

 # profile

-A little profile website, to introduce who I am.
-Link to my socials included.
+A little profile website, to introduce myself with links to my socials included.